 It was the fall of 2014 and I was mentally and physically drained after spending a few days pedaling across Kansas.
 Forewarned about the intense easterlies, I still underestimated the effort required to take on 15 to 20 mile per hour headwinds where the denuded plains terrain (flat and featureless) offered little relief.
 The experience proved very demoralizing.

 I concluded that land in private hands is prone to the pursuit of profitability, leaving lasting consequences on the environment.
-At the same time, volunteering with the Natural Resources Foundation (NRF) and other environmental organizations has taught me that land in public hands, without adequate resources and attention, opens the door to let invasive species overwhelm the original ecosystems.
+At the same time, volunteering with the Natural Resources Foundation (NRF) and other environmental organizations has taught me that land in public hands, without adequate resources and stewardship practices, opens the door to let invasive species overwhelm the original ecosystems.

 My education and vocation have been in finance, where I focus on concepts like return on investment and the time value of money.
 As I get older and ponder what I want to leave behind, I’ve concluded that time is life’s most precious currency.
 How we spend it defines our character and the legacy we leave.
 In my mind, one of the best returns involves preserving and enhancing some of the land that I believe God has entrusted to us.